standswell/versioning2/README.md

 # versioning2

-and this is a completely new requirement
+and this is a completely new requirement with comments